isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-paint-brushes-for-oil-based-paint.markdown

 , stains, and
 [latex plus oil-based paints](https://pestpolicy.com/enamel-vs-latex-paint/) .
-The ferrule is made of stainless steel that is non-corrosive, giving a firm grip on the bristles, making them durable.
-The brush can be used on projects such as woodwork, floors, decks and antiques
+The ferrule is made of stainless steel that is non-corrosive, giving a firm grip on the bristles, making them durable.Â The brush can be used on projects such as woodwork, floors, decks and antiques
 Pros:
 - Durable
 - Easy to clean